 Judge Vinson was born in 1960.
 He is 58 years old and a resident of Florence, South Carolina.
-Judge Vinson provided in his application that he has been a resident of South Carolina for at least the immediate past five years and has been a licensed attorney in South Carolina since 1985.
+Judge Vinson provided in

 The Commission's investigation did not reveal any evidence of unethical conduct by Judge Vinson.

 Judge Vinson demonstrated an understanding of the Canons of Judicial Conduct and other ethical considerations important to judges, particularly in the areas of ex parte communications, acceptance of gifts and ordinary hospitality, and recusal.